epfl-dias/hbp-sp8-mip-federation/README.md

 MIP Local should be installed on the nodes that will join the MIP Federation.
 To join a node without MIP Local, see section [Adding a node without MIP Local](#adding-a-node-without-mip-local).

 The Federation manager server must have a fixed IP address; other nodes must have a public IP, ideally also fixed.
-The firewall must allow connections on several ports: see details in <a href="">Firewall configuration</a>.
+The firewall must allow connections on several ports: see details in [Firewall configuration](https://github.com/HBPMedical/mip-federation/blob/master/Documentation/Firewall_configuration.md).

 ### Deploy the Federation